haskell-github-trust/.github/profile/README.md

 Fork the package repository into this org, then follow the instructions in [Taking over a package](https://wiki.haskell.org/Taking_over_a_package) with the
 Hackage account [haskell_github_trust](https://hackage.haskell.org/user/haskell_github_trust).

+## How to quit being a Trust Owner

+You can transfer your repos back to your own account and quit this organization any time you want.

+## Package manners

+If a package has an active maintainer, then any volunteer improvements should be submitted as Pull Requests.

+If a package is being ignored, then any Trust Owner may make improvements and publish new versions.
+Use courtesy and judgement when deciding whether a package is being ignored.

 ## Secrets